-2) Understand the importance of chemistry related to the environment, energy and fuels and importance of fuels in our daily life.
-Knowledge of environmental pollutions, green chemistry.

-3) Understand the factors that influence chemical reaction rates, reaction mechanisms, and the quantitative techniques used to describe those rates.

-4) Understand the fundamental aspects of redox chemistry and the technologies made possible from discoveries in the field of electrochemistry and to identify the appropriate materials, design and operation conditions to reduce the likelihood of corrosion in engineering systems and operations.
+- 2) Learn about the name of of alcohols, phenols and ethers according to the IUPAC system of nomenclature.
+Understand the reactions involved in the preparation of alcohols and their corresponding chemical reactions. - 3) Understand the importance of chemistry related to the environment, energy and fuels and importance of fuels in our daily life.
+Knowledge of environmental pollutions, green chemistry and water related chemistry. - 4) Understand the factors that influence chemical reaction rates, reaction mechanisms, and the quantitative techniques used to describe those rates. - 5) Understand the fundamental aspects of redox chemistry and the technologies made possible from discoveries in the field of electrochemistry and to identify the appropriate materials, design and operation conditions to reduce the likelihood of corrosion in engineering systems and operations.

 Fundamentals of Electrical and Electronics Engineering

-1.1 Course Number: EE101
+1.1 Course Number: EIE101